AngelMsger/excalidraw/README.md

-## What's t'he different in this fork
+## What's the different in this fork

 Add simplified Chinese font support.